kaciewebster/ca-fire-incidents/README.md

 # creates a list of lists where each element is a year and each element in that list element contains the latitudes and longitudes of each fire.

 m = folium.Map(location=[34.0522, -118.2437], zoom_start=5)
+# creates a basic map that starts in Los Angeles.
 plugins.HeatMapWithTime(df_years_list, index=[2013, 2014, 2015, 2016, 2017, 2018, 2019], radius=5, min_opacity=0.5, max_opacity=0.8, use_local_extrema=True).add_to(m)
+# adds the latitude and longitudes of the fires grouped by year.
   ```
 </details>